ghqkd20/safe_coin/tee_zone/README.md

 ### problems
 1. current D_test function is non-static
 2. some file name occur Linking Error
+3. if some problem, check your output directory
+4. macro, same variable name occur error

 ## About Syscall
   Our code is use syscall to record control flow with hashing.